DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.7**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors.

-- Lucas’s note:"Note: don't do the last step.
-DO NOT delete the repo!"
+- Lucas’s note: Nothing done for this step

 - Eitan’s note: Cleaning up the repo on my local machine was no issue.